hihixuyang/robust_vehicle_control/README.md

 ## Citing

-The paper is currently being rewritten, this section will be updated once its pre-print is available.
+The paper is currently being written, this section will be updated once its pre-print is available.